Yale-Deep-Learning-for-Alzheimers/Alzheimers-DL-Network/README.md

 Thus, after training, the model takes as input an arbitrary number of MRI scans for a specific patient and outputs the described probability of a positive diagnosis within the next five years.
 A probability of 1 indicates present diagnosis.
 Lower probabilities may indicate the patient’s distance from incurring a positive diagnosis.

-<em>"Multistage Classification and Prognostic Prediction of Alzheimer’s Neuroimage Sequences with a Convolutional LSTM Network" is a project for CS 452/663: Deep Learning Theory and Applications, Spring 2020.</em>
+<em>"Prognostic Prediction and Classification of Alzheimer’s Neuroimage Sequences with a Convolutional LSTM Network" is a project for CS 452/663: Deep Learning Theory and Applications, Spring 2020.</em>